 What if I have AOL as my Internet Service provider (ISP)?

 Some online classes have special hardware and software needs.
-Your instructor will tell you about them once you're in the course.
+Your professor will tell you about them once you're in the course.
 Otherwise below is a general list that should work for most online classes.

 You'll also need:

 - Internet access and a 56k or higher speed modem (DSL or cable is even better)

 - 10 meg or more of space on your hard drive

 - CD-ROM drive on your Mac or PC